Introduction

 A rapidly increasing number of organizations feel the need to implement an Agile method at scale.
 Various Agile-at-scale models & frameworks are available, of which the Scaled Agile Framework (also known as SAFe®) is used by many large organizations around the globe.
 Although Quality Assurance (QA) is mentioned in SAFe®, in our opinion it is not elaborated in sufficient detail.
 Therefore, we elaborate on this.

 This section maps our vision on quality in Agile at scale with the QA components in SAFe®, and extracts key descriptors, characteristics and questions from the wealth of SAFe® documentation to make it easier to find the links between the two.
-Please refer to the SAFe Model and the www.scaledagileframework.com website for more details about SAFe®.
+Please refer to the SAFe framework and the www.scaledagileframework.com website for more details about SAFe®.

 QA-related subjects within SAFe®